erroronline1/qualitymanagement/readme.md

 the main template contains the basic functions for importing modules for version control and registration. you basically just have to set up the language code according to available local modules and the level of parental folders depending on the relative vb_library location. this is one level up by default. outsourced modules will be imported/updated if available.

-there are three important and processed fields/document variables within the document:
+there are three important and processed document variables within the document:
 * title, which is updated on load of the file
 * version and
 * release date